ctruciosm/GDFM-CHF-VaRES/README.md

 # GDFM-CHF_VaRES

 Codes used in Hallin and Trucíos (2021)' paper (Econometrics and Statistics).
-The main codes are in this repository, however, additional matlab codes from the [MFE](https://www.kevinsheppard.com/code/matlab/mfe-toolbox/) Toolbox of Kevin Sheppard as well as [GDFM](http://www.barigozzi.eu/Codes.html) codes available in the Matteo Barigozzi website are also needed (Other codes,  `Generalized Dynamic Factor Model`).
+The main codes are in this repository, however, additional matlab codes from the [MFE](https://www.kevinsheppard.com/code/matlab/mfe-toolbox/) Toolbox of Kevin Sheppard are also needed.

+> Matlab codes are modification or wrapped functions from Mateo Barigozzi codes available on his [website](http://www.barigozzi.eu/Codes.html) and/or Mario Forni's codes kindly provided for him.

 ## Instructions